 There you have it.
 That’s the Project Management Triangle and how you can play it like a pro (or throw it out the window altogether and get working agile).

-John Dunford is the Campaigns Lead at The Developer Society, a not-for-profit digital agency, working with NGOs and groups with a progressive mission to help make the world we live in a better place.
+John Dunford is the CEO at The Developer Society, a not-for-profit digital agency, working with NGOs and groups with a progressive mission to help make the world we live in a better place.

 And of course if you liked this article, please add a clap below and share the piece — it means the world to us at DEV.